GlobalSurgery/NFHS-5-State-wise-variation-and-inequalities-in-caesarean-delivery-rates-in-India/README.md

 This README file provides a brief description of the data analysis code and related files uploaded for the study titled “State-wise Variation and Inequalities in Cesarean Delivery Rates in India: Analysis of the National Family Health Survey-5 (2019-2021) Data.”
 These files are essential for understanding and replicating the analyses performed in this study.

+Getting Started

+1. Prerequisites
+a.
+R and RStudio: Ensure you have R and RStudio installed.
+You can download them from: [R](https://cran.r-project.org/mirrors.html) , [RStudio](https://posit.co/download/rstudio-desktop/)
+b.
+SPSS: You can download it from: [SPSS](https://www.ibm.com/products/spss-statistics)
+c.

 **File Descriptions**

 **_1. Analysis_Code.xlsx_**